 Adelaide Hills Council Biodiversity Strategy

-The Biodiversity Strategy guides how Council manages land under its care and control in order to achieve regional biodiversity outcomes.
+In November 2013, we adopted a Biodiversity Strategy to guide how we manage land under our care and control, in order to achieve regional biodiversity outcomes.
+The Strategy outlines a number of short, medium, and long term objectives, strategies and actions.
 Read more about Council's Biodiversity Strategy.